Trump unveils three-phase plan for states to reopen amid coronavirus pandemic

-President Donald Trump announced new federal guidelines for reopening the U.S. on Thursday that puts the onus on governors for making decisions about their own state economies.
+President Donald Trump announced federal guidelines to reopen the U.S. on Thursday that put the onus on governors of making decisions about their states' economies.

 Trump called the recommendations "the next front in our war, which is called opening up America again."

-He said the strategy is based on "hard verifiable data" and "benchmarks must be met at each phase."
+He said that the strategy is based on "hard verifiable data" and that "benchmarks must be met at each phase."

 "Now that we have passed the peak in new cases, we are starting our life again.
 We are starting rejuvenation of our economy again, in a safe and structured and a very responsible fashion," Trump said.
 "We are not opening all at once, but one careful step at a time."